 He then moved to Ghana to work on a Liberian refugee camp.
 While equally rewarding for himself personalty, he began to question whether what he was doing was truly meaningful.
 Sure, he was teaching kids, but only replacing paid teachers who were already doing a good job.

 This came to a head when he volunteered in Uganda.
 He was brought before some rural farmers and asked to talk about farming.
 Malcolm knew nothing about farming, but talked about it anyway!
 Not helpful.
 Not meaningful.

-He soon left the volunteer organization he was with and started Grassroots Uganda - a women's collective creating jewellery from recycled poster paper.
+He soon left the volunteer organization he was with and started Grassroots Uganda – a women’s collective creating jewelry from recycled poster paper.